Advertise in Applause Magazine

 May 1-31

-From the Tony Award-winning writer of The Inheritance and The Legend of Georgia McBride comes a music and dance-filled portrait of a tight-knit Puerto Rican family striving to make it in show business.
+From the Tony Award-winning writer of The Inheritance comes a music and dance-filled portrait of a tight-knit Puerto Rican family striving to make it in show business.

 HADESTOWN